 The 6-piece drum set shall pack takes advantage of hybrid birch and maple shells for a perfectly optimized sound.
 The maple offers a lot of warmth and projection, whilst the birch plies dry excessive overtones and focuses the attack.

 After playing the Mapex Armory drum set, I can proudly say it’s a complete workhorse that delivers wonderful tones.
-The shell construction works perfectly and delivers a lively and rounded sound that works great for pop, rock, funk, blues, Latin and more musical genres.
+The shell construction works perfectly and delivers a lively and rounded sound that works great for pop, rock, funk, blues, Latin, and lots more popular music styles.

 The drum sizes included with this shell pack are the ‘Studioease’ sizes, which mean they produce a desirable modern and punchy sound so many drummers look for.